SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 Views are independent of each other and can be plugged together freely.
 When the response is fully configured, complex trees of Views are rendered automatically for output.

 Views also implement our [Abstraction](/TODO) design principle:
-You lay out your interface, define widget behaviour, bind data and handle events exclusively on the server using PHP.
-All the tiresome AXAX plumbing is handled for you under the hood, and everything simply works.
+You lay out your interface, define widget behavior, bind data and handle events exclusively on the server using PHP.
+All the tiresome AJAX plumbing is handled for you under the hood, and everything simply works.

-Even if you're a JavaScript guru there are payoffs for managing your client with PHP.
-Agile Toolkit is smart enough to handle the interractions between your interface objects with minimal developer input:
+Even if you're a JavaScript guru and are rather use JavaScript-based grid (such as jqGrid), Agile Toolkit can help you too.
+You will encapsulate your JavaScript dependencies into a PHP object allowing any user from Agile Toolkit community to simply "add" your grid anywhere and have it work consistent to a basic grid.
+Agile Toolkit is smart enough to handle the interactions between your interface objects with minimal developer input:

     // Show a flyout message when file upload completes